Mr. Darcy Takes a Wife, Chapter 9. So what happened?

 Purple Prose: what’s the worst written line in the chapter?

-Vernacular is tough to pull off, and I’m not sure what a convincing portrayal of London poverty in the 1810s would have looked like.
+Vernacular is tough to pull off, and I’m not sure what a convincing portrayal of the vernacular of London poverty in the 1810s would have looked like.
 Here’s the thing though: everybody speaks in a vernacular.
 Never is it thought necessary to spell Darcy and Elizabeth’s speech phonetically, even though they would have pronounced common words differently than modern English speakers on either side of the Atlantic ocean.
 We don’t need to be told when or whether they drop their Rs or Hs.
-Yet they undoubtedly must.
+Yet they undoubtedly must have.

 The reason for this is obvious: Elizabeth and Darcy’s speech is normalized by the text.
 It goes without saying that their way of speaking is correct, and the speech of the lower class is an aberration.
 How else are we to know that Thomas Reed and Abigail Christie are ignorant and lower class, if they don't talk like this?